Submitting your thesis

 Appointing examiners for your thesis

 Approval of the proposed names of examiners rests with the Director of Graduate Studies.
 Two examiners are normally appointed.
 It is usual for one of the examiners to be a senior member of Oxford University (the ‘internal examiner’) and the other to be from another research organisation (the ‘external examiner’).
 The divisional board will not normally appoint as examiners individuals previously closely associated with the candidate or his or her work, representatives of any organisation sponsoring the candidate’s research, or former colleagues of a candidate.
 Your supervisor will make suggestions regarding the names of possible examiners.
 Before doing so, your supervisor must consult with you, in order to find out if you have any special views on the appointment of particular examiners.
 Your supervisor is also allowed to consult informally with the potential examiners before making formal suggestions.
 Such informal consultation is usually desirable, and is intended to determine whether the people concerned are willing in principle to act, and if so, whether they could carry out the examination within a reasonable period of time.
 (For example, there may be constraints if you have to return to your home country, or take up employment on a specific date).

 What forms do I need to complete?

-You will need to complete form GSO.3.
+You will need to complete a GSO.3 form.
 Supervisors are required to complete Section 4 of the form to indicate names of the proposed examiners, and they should provide alternatives in case the preferred examiners decline to act.